tommeagher/tommeagher.github.io/_posts/2014-06-03-things-i-never-learned-at-newspapers.md

 We also didn't initially think about web design, front-end programming or motion graphics.
 These were jobs we never had at any of the newspapers I worked at.
 But without the first two, our data team couldn't have done a single interactive project.
 Without our awesome motion graphics designer, our presentations for many of our later projects would have been lackluster, at best.

 The expertise that this new style of storytelling demands simply doesn't exist in most news organizations.
-Our job is to develop these skills where we can and to start hiring for them now, and the smart editors will recognize that you're probably not going to find people with these skills by only posting on journalismjobs.com.
+Our job is to develop these skills where we can and to hire for them now, and the smart editors will recognize that you're probably not going to find people with these skills by only posting on journalismjobs.com.
 <br />

 ##Herd all the cats